 Your existing email list won’t be grandfathered in under GDPR.
 Come May 25th, you must be able to show proof of consent from each subscriber.

 If you already have proof of consent that is compliant with GDPR, you will not need to re-permission your subscribers.
-If you do not have proof of consent, you will need to re-permission them.
-You can do this by sending an email campaign asking existing subscribers to re-opt in.
-If they do not re-opt in, you will have to unsubscribe them from your list.
+If you do not have evidence of consent from subscribers, you may need to scrub them from your list.
+Sending an email to ask for permission to send marketing emails is considered marketing, and may result in fines if you don't have evidence of consent.

 Reforge’s re-permission email